2025 F4 Indian Championship: Indian F4 Global Shootout Program

 Sachel Rotgé was declared the winner of the shootout.

 Calendar

-All events are held in India and run in tandem with the Indian Racing League.
+All events were held in India and run in tandem with the Indian Racing League.
 The provisional schedule was announced on 9 July 2025, with a street race in Goa added on 10 September 2025.
 One month later, the competition on 1–2 November in Mormugao was postponed and moved after the protests of the local community, ultimately replaced by races at the Kari Motor Speedway.
-The final round will take place at another brand-new street circuit in Navi Mumbai.
+The final round was scheduled to take place at another brand-new street circuit in Navi Mumbai, but another change of calendar saw it being moved to the Madras International Circuit.